 - Transaction activity

 Two-thirds of B2B companies use a marketing automation software.
 Surveyors had the choice of HubSpot, Marketo, Pardot, and Other, and by a long shot, HubSpot took the cake as the most popular marketing automation platform.
 Now, as the only Platinum HubSpot Agency Partner in the region, we understand why HubSpot is so popular among B2B companies.
 Its integrated CRM, marketing, sales, and service capabilities are easy, centralized, and effective.

 Marketing automation also contributes directly to marketing and sales alignment, as well as to personalization.
 Software like HubSpot automates repetitive tasks like email and social posting and can easily personalize content through workflows.
-If your company hasn’t invested in a marketing automation platform yet here’s the three things you should consider during your search.
+If your company hasn’t invested in one yet, here are the three things you should consider when looking for a marketing automation platform.